sshadmand/GoGong/README.md

 An open source screenshot capture and server link creator.

 ## Reason for Being
-With all of the new (and quite awesome) capture & share tools out there, I found none offered a completely cloudless solution.
-One that can be run entirely on an intranet or heavily firewalled environemt where no information or traffic should be let out.
-So I built my own and offered it up to anyone who wants it.

-Forbidden City
+I needed a capture & share solution that could run entirely on an Intranet (or heavily firewalled) environemt.
+Of course, there are many awesome capture & share tools out there, but they all have some component based on top a public cloud; and that just wouldn't do.
+Since there may be others with the same need, I decided to build a solution and open-source it.

 Learn more at https://sshadmand.github.io/GoGong/